 La metta da feine by David Sontòn for Horn, Cello and Synthesizer.

-Roulette - one of New York City's premiere venues for experimental music for over 33 years - has reopened bigger and better than ever.
+About Roulette: Roulette - one of New York City's premiere venues for experimental music for over 33 years - has reopened bigger and better than ever.
 Located in a newly renovated 1920s Art Deco concert hall in Downtown Brooklyn, the new Roulette features two levels of seating for up to 400 people (600 standing), an expanded multi-channel sound system, projection screen for film and multi-media events, state-of-the-art lighting system, modular stage, and a specially designed floor to accommodate dance.
 Teamed with bold new programming, the new Roulette promises to be one of the most exciting places in New York City - if not the country - to experience adventurous music and art.

 Pictured: Robert Ashely